Story Stack

 After further user testing on early storytelling game and recording ideas, I designed and printed out an initial version of the game that included a game board, prompt cards, voting on stories, and a dance punishment when stories voted against were told.

 After user testing, I quickly found that while I thought this complex game would be fun, it was actually very confusing and the gameplay flow felt awkward.
+It was a lot of time wasted transitioning between using the spinner, moving the game pieces, pulling a card, voting, and dancing.
+The voting and dancing portions felt especially awkward and quiet - not great traits for a family game.
 I pivoted to a simple card game to keep the focus on family storytelling, and to make it easier for players of all ages to understand.

 Brand design.
 Designed to feel welcoming and fun for all ages.
 Blob shape represents memory and speech bubbles.